msssm/project_template/README.md

 ## The Model

-(Define dependent and independent variables you want to study.
-Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)

 In this work the social network of people will be modeled by means of a graph with vertices and edges (see section "Research Methods").
 In two basic update steps, we will enable each vertex, i.e. person, to follow one of the two mechanisms, re-connecting to like-minded individuals or adapting his/her opinion to the neighborhood.
 A tunable probability of choosing either one of them will be included in the model.
 After a finite number of time-steps a convergent or equilibrium state is aspired, in which we can check for several dependent variables, like cluster formation or convergence speed.
 In this work we will be mainly concerned with how this convergent state looks like in terms of opinion size distribution.
 Intuitively, one can picture two extreme scenarios: one in which there is one prominent opinion, and one in which there is no such opinion but several much less prominent ones.
 Our model reduces opinion dynamics to two basic mechanisms mentioned above.
 Nevertheless, it should be well possible to elucidate how these microscopic tendencies will result in different macroscopic phenomena.